 And not only that but the children who felt the most positive about themselves and their drawings were the ones who received the gestural praises — the thumbs up or the high five.

-This makes sense.
+Doesn’t this make so much sense?
 When you see your child finally persevere or accomplish something you are happy for them and you want to celebrate.
 Saying “High-Five” and holding up your hand with a big smile are signs of genuine pride and encouragement.

 Gestural praise helps us celebrate the moment with them.